grab/engineering-blog/_posts/2024-01-26-rethinking-streaming-processing-data-exploration.md

 tags: [Kafka, Kubernetes, Data Streaming, Deployments, Streaming applications]
 comments: true
 cover_photo: /img/rethinking-streaming-processing-data-exploration/cover.jpg
 excerpt: "As Grab matures along the digitalisation journey, it is collecting and streaming event data generated from the end users of its superapp on a larger magnitude than before.
 Coban, Grab’s data-streaming platform team, is looking to help unlock the value of streaming data at an earlier stage of the data journey before this data is typically stored in a central location (“Data Lake”).
-This allows Grab to serve its Superapp users more efficiently."
+This allows Grab to serve its superapp users more efficiently."
 ---

 ## Introduction